 Merz Aesthetics – Xeomin

-· Each company makes their own version of neurotoxin, or botulism toxin, and while there are subtle differences between each product, the premise is the same.
+Each company makes its own version of neurotoxin, or botulism toxin, and while there are subtle differences between each product, the premise is the same.
 They are all injected to soften or eliminate fine lines and wrinkles in the forehead, around the eyes, and between the brows by relaxing the muscles below these lines.
 By relaxing the muscle, the skin will no longer make the lines we don’t like.
 Don’t worry—in expert hands it is accomplished to give you a very natural look, not the “frozen” face you may see on celebrities who overdo it!
 (For some people, neurotoxin has the added benefit of alleviating migraine headaches and TMJ pain.)

 · Cosmetic results usually take 3-10 days to appear

 · Results usually lasts 3—4 months

 A number of companies make Hyaluronic acid fillers:

 Allergan Medical – Juvaderm, Juvaderm Ultra, Juvaderm Ultra Plus

 Medicis Medical – Restylane, Perlane